-This report summarises the methodology and relevant findings of the assessment study.
+This report summarises the methodology and relevant findings of the assessment study with particular reference to Queensland State legislation.

 1.1 The Project

 The Port of Abbot Point is located approximately 25 km North of Bowen on the North Queensland coast.
 The existing Terminal (T1) at the Port commenced operations in 1984, with infrastructure developed to support the export of coal from the Bowen Basin.
 Further expansion is required to meet the increasing demand for coal export through the Port.